Tomasz-Gawronski/Tomasz-Gawronski/README.md

 ### 🚀 About Me
 I am an aspiring robotics engineer and AI developer, currently gaining my first commercial experience in **Python programming** and **AI applications**.
 I am passionate about robotics and am eager to contribute to innovative projects in the field.

+Currently, I am working on a cleaning robot designed to climb stairs.

 ### 🛠️ Technologies I'm Working With
 - Python, C++
 - ROS2